-Data Centers For Dummies: Connections
+Data Centres For Dummies: Connections

-Cross-connect – a coaxial, fiber or sometimes copper cable that connects customers’ equipment directly to other customers’ equipment inside Basis Bay data centers.
+Cross-connect – a coaxial, fiber or sometimes copper cable that connects customers’ equipment directly to other customers’ equipment inside Basis Bay data centres.
 Since cross-connects transmit data point-to-point between computing systems inside our facility, they are not susceptible to the latency or congestion problems of the public Internet and can be relied upon to operate at consistently high speeds.

-Here’s how it works: a colo provider (Basis Bay) installs fiber optic cables connecting clusters of data centers.
-This fiber connection shunts data from an aggregation point inside one data center to an aggregation point inside another data center.
+Here’s how it works: a colocation provider (Basis Bay) installs fiber optic cables connecting clusters of data centres.
+This fiber connection shunts data from an aggregation point inside one data centre to an aggregation point inside another data centre.
 No switching or routing is needed, so the connection is very, very fast—it’s a private autobahn for moving data short distances.

 Internet exchange – a physical site where telecom companies and ISPs exchange Internet traffic between their networks.
 Traditionally, the place where these companies meet to peer their data networks and hand off traffic is an Internet Exchange Point (IXP).

 So why would companies who aren’t ISPs want to join an Internet exchange?
 To lower overall transit costs for high volumes of data traffic and to enhance network performance, speed and reliability.

 Today, more than hundreds of companies connect to Basis Bay Internet Exchanges.
 By connecting to a single port in an Basis Bay Internet Exchange, customers can hand off data traffic to many different companies without the hassle of setting up data links to each company individually.

 It’s like an EU passport: membership through a single place opens the doors to many desirable destinations!
 In our case, instead of Italy and France, we offer you Amazon Web Services and Facebook.